 Where can I find more information on Nordic Walking?

-The Vancouver Sun Run is proud to have been the first Canadian road race to include Nordic Walking.
-We are continuing to expand the number of clinics offering Nordic Walking (please check with your host centre to confirm availability).
+We are continuing to expand the number of clinics offering Nordic Walking ( At this time, there are only a few host locations that offer Nordic Walking, please check with your host centre to confirm availability.
 Participants will be required to bring their own poles to the clinic.
 Urban Poling is also a great, local resource for more information!